zkotti/cosmos-tour/guide.md

 <br>Source [TripAdvisor](https://www.tripadvisor.in/Attractions-g293717-Activities-Algeria.html)

 <br>
-Algeria, officially the People's Democratic Republic of Algeria, is a country in the Maghreb region of North Africa.
-The country is the largest country by total area in Africa and in the Arab world, and is bordered to the northeast by Tunisia; to the east by Libya; to the southeast by Niger; to the southwest by Mali, Mauritania, and Western Sahara; to the west by Morocco; and to the north by the Mediterranean Sea.
-It has a semi-arid geography, with most of the population living in the fertile north and the Sahara dominating the geography of the south.
-Algeria covers an area of 2,381,741 square kilometres (919,595 sq mi), making it the world's tenth largest nation by area, and the largest nation in Africa.
-With a population of 44 million, Algeria is the ninth-most populous country in Africa, and the 32nd-most populous country in the world.
-The capital and largest city is Algiers, located in the far north on the Mediterranean coast.
+Algeria, formally the People's Democratic Republic of Algeria, is a North African country located in the Maghreb area.
+Tunisia is the largest country in Africa and the Arab world by total area, and it is bordered on the northeast by Tunisia, on the east by Libya, on the southeast by Niger, on the southwest by Mali, Mauritania, and the Western Sahara, on the west by Morocco, and on the north by the Mediterranean Sea.
+It has a semi-arid climate, with the majority of the population residing in the fertile north and the Sahara dominating the southern landscape.
+Algeria is the world's tenth largest country by area and the largest in Africa, with a total area of 2,381,741 square kilometers (919,595 square miles).
+Algeria is Africa's ninth most populous country and the world's 32nd most populous country, with 44 million people.
+Algiers, the country's capital and largest city, is situated on the Mediterranean coast in the far north.

 <br>Source [wiki](https://en.wikipedia.org/wiki/Algeria)

 ---